-Governments can establish the expectation that policies, response plans and funding in all instances needs to account for and engage populations experiencing inadequate housing and homelessness.
-Organizations engaged in outreach can be resourced in the form of supplies and education.
-Support can be provided for public health messaging and community engagement to destignatize the issue, recognizing and supporting grassroots community responses.
+Establishing the expectation explicitly that policies, response plans and funding in all instances need to account for and engage populations experiencing inadequate housing and homelessness.
+Resourcing organizations who are doing outreach in the form of supplies and education.
+Supporting public health messaging and community engagement to destigmatize the issue, recognize and support grassroots community responses.

-ightarrow Services and systems
+\rightarrow Services and systems

-Services can participate in the design of coordinated disaster responses and implementing the responses alongside the first responders when a disaster strikes.
-Trainings and strategies should be tailored to local population.
+Participating in the design of coordinated disaster responses and implementing the responses alongside the first responders when a disaster strikes.
+Seeking and/or designing trainings and strategies tailored to local population.
 Providing populations experiencing homelessness with access to water, supplies, and culturally appropriate education about weather-related dangers, warning signs, and steps to be taken.
-Local, community-based organisations and networks need to be engaged so that local knowledge is incorporated.
+Local, community-based organisations and networks need to be engaged and respected so that local knowledge is not lost in translation.